Highfields Spencer Academy

 At a Glance

-As much of the work on the 45 pre-fabricated modules was carried out offsite, within subcontractor Eco Modular’s factory in Hull, it could be completed safely and efficiently, unaffected by the logistical COVID-19 challenges facing many construction sites around the country.
+As much of the work on the 45 pre-fabricated modules was carried out offsite, where it could be completed safely and efficiently, unaffected by the logistical COVID-19 challenges facing many construction sites around the country.
 The school’s external framework arrived with the windows and roof sections already in place, while M&E fittings were also completed within the factory, reducing subcontractor traffic to site.

 Work which needed to be completed onsite was done in line with government guidelines and all members of the supply chain worked collaboratively to ensure each other’s safety and wellbeing.